 If you test positive for viral hepatitis, you can take steps to protect the ones you love.
-For hepatitis A, wash your hands frequently.
-For hepatitis B and C, avoid sharing your nail clippers, razor, or toothbrush.
+For hepatitis A, wash hands frequently.
+For hepatitis B and C, avoid sharing nail clippers, razors, or toothbrushes.
+Hepatitis B, and sometimes hepatitis C, can be passed through sexual contact.
 Make sure everyone in your household gets the hepatitis B vaccine.
-An important step is to see a specialist to discuss your treatment options.
+An important step is to see a specialist to discuss treatment options.

 Treatment: Hepatitis A